Developing Lithium-Brine Projects in Argentina

 Lake Resources N.L.
 (ASX:LKE) is a lithium exploration and development company focused on its three wholly-owned lithium brine projects in Argentina.
 The company’s projects are amongst the largest players within the Lithium Triangle, which is home to 50 percent of the world’s lithium supply.
 Lake Resources holds one of the largest lithium land packages in Argentina.

 Lake Resources is primarily advancing its wholly-owned Kachi lithium project which is approximately 100 kilometers south of FMC Lithium’s (NYSE:LTHM) Hombre Muerto lithium brine production site.
-The property hosts a 2018 mineral resource estimate of 4.4 million tonnes of contained lithium carbonate equivalent (LCE).
-The report outlines an indicated resource of 1 million tonnes of LCE and an inferred resource of 3.4 million tonnes lithium carbonate equivalent.
+The property hosts a 2018 mineral resource estimate of 4.4 million tonnes of contained lithium carbonate equivalent.
+The report outlines an indicated resource of 1 million tonnes of lithium carbonate equivalent and an inferred resource of 3.4 million tonnes lithium carbonate equivalent.

 The company has partnered with Lilac Solutions Inc. to build a direct extraction pilot plant at the Kachi project.
-Lilac Solutions has developed a proprietary ion-exchange technology for the extraction of lithium from brine resources that can achieve high recoveries, has minimal costs, rapid processing times and provides numerous environmental benefits.
-The pilot plant will be incorporated into the pre-feasibility study (PFS) Lake Resource is currently developing as it pushes the project towards production.
+Lilac Solutions has developed a proprietary ion-exchange technology for the extraction of lithium from brine resources that can achieve high recoveries, minimal costs, rapid processing times and provides numerous environmental benefits.
+The pilot plant is expected to be incorporated into the pre-feasibility study (PFS) Lake Resource is currently developing as it pushes the project towards pre-production in early 2020.

 The Cauchari and Olaroz lithium brine projects are adjacent to one another and are surrounded by major players such as Lithium Americas Corp.
 (TSXV:LAC), SQM (NYSE:SQM), Ganfeng Lithium and Advantage Lithium Corp.
 (TSXV:AAL).
-Lake Resources is currently drilling on the Cauchari project and will commence drilling at Olaroz once finished at Cauchari.
+Lake Resources is currently drilling on the Cauchari project and plans to commence drilling at Olaroz once finished at Cauchari.
+Drilling at Cauchari has so far returned values up to 540 mg/L lithium on the project.
 Lake Resources hopes to prove that both projects are extensions of the neighboring projects in the area.

 - Three wholly-owned projects in stable mining jurisdictions in Argentina.